noble-assets/orbiter/docs/controllers.md

 - The mint recipient address is not empty
 - The destination caller address is not empty

 The actual cross-chain asset transfer is performed by calling the CCTP module's `DepositForBurnWithCaller` message server.
 This message initiates the burn process on the source chain and sends the necessary information to the destination chain for the minting process.

 The CCTP protocol uses a commit-and-forget style, meaning that once the CCTP server confirms that the burn request has been stored to state, the Orbiter execution is complete.
 The events emitted during this state transition are then picked up by the relayers and forwarded to the destination chain.

 ## Hyperlane

-The Hyperlane protocol is a mailbox-based implementation of a permissionless bridge.
-Mailboxes are the entrypoints used to send and receive messages via Hyperlane.
-The cross-chain transfer is built around the general message passing functionality, Hyperlane **Core**, as an application called **Warp**.
-The architecture is similar to how IBC core and ICS20 are structured.
-When we send coins, we first call into the Warp server which internally delegates the message passing to the Core module.
-Upon receiving tokens, this flow is reversed.
-Two elements are important to be aware of:
+The Hyperlane protocol is a mailbox-based permissionless bridge that enables cross-chain transfers through its **Warp** application, which is built on top of Hyperlane's general message passing functionality.
+The architecture follows a pattern similar to IBC core and ICS20, where the Warp server handles token transfers by delegating to the underlying Core module.

+Key components include:

+- **Mailboxes**: Entrypoints for sending and receiving cross-chain messages
-- Interchain Security Modules (ISMs) are used to verify a received message.
+- **Interchain Security Modules (ISMs)**: Verify received messages
-- Post-dispatch hooks are used to execute additional logic after a message is sent.
+- **Post-dispatch hooks**: Execute additional logic after message transmission

 For additional information, please refer to the [Hyperlane docs](https://docs.hyperlane.xyz/).

-The Hyperlane controller is the specific implementation of the controller interface designed to handle Hyperlane transfers.
-A Hyperlane transfer is defined by the [`HypAttributes`](https://github.com/noble-assets/orbiter/blob/main/proto/noble/orbiter/controller/forwarding/v1/hyperlane.proto#L12-L48) type, which is one of the concrete implementations of the forwarding attributes interface.
+The Hyperlane controller handles transfers defined by the [`HypAttributes`](https://github.com/noble-assets/orbiter/blob/main/proto/noble/orbiter/controller/forwarding/v1/hyperlane.proto#L12-L48)
-The corresponding Protobuf implementation can be seen here:
+type:

 ```protobuf
 message HypAttributes {